 Common names: Cape Gardenia, Common Rothmannia, Wild Gardenia, Aapkos, Aapsekos, Bergkatjiepiering, Bobbejaanappel, Candlewood.

 Family: Rubiaceae.
-The family has in excess of 600 genera and about 13 000 species and members include trees, shrubs and herbs.
-Genera include Afrocanthium, Coddia, coffee, Gardenia, Pavetta, Rothmannia and Vangueria.
+(Coffee family).
+This family of dicotyledonous plants has in excess of 600 genera and about 13 000 species and members include trees, shrubs and herbs.
+Local genera with trees include Afrocanthium, Canthium, Coddia, Gardenia, Pavetta, Rothmannia and Vangueria.
 Leaves are simple, opposite or whorled and have interpetiolar stipules.
 Flowers are bisexual or unisexual.
 They are gamosepalous (a calyx whose sepals at least partly united) and Gamopetalous (united joined petals – at least at the base).
 Stamens usually as many as and alternating with corolla lobes.
 The Ovary is inferior.
 Fruit is a drupe, berry or capsule.

 Name derivation: Rothmannia: named after Dr Georgius Rothman (1739-1778) Swedish botanist, physician, translator and pupil of Linnaeus. capensis: of the Cape.
 The genus Rothmannia has 3 species in the RSA.